6-Axis Arm#

 control_stopped#

-control_stopped registers a function that will be called when the control stop is enabled.
+control_stopped registers a function that runs when control stop is enabled.

 This method returns an instance of the Event class.